SwarmUS/SwarmUS-doc/README.md

 This repo stores all the user documentation for the SwarmUS project.

+The documentation is served via Github Pages, you can access it [here](https://swarmus.github.io/SwarmUS-doc/)

 # Using this repo

 The documentation website is built using [MkDocs](https://www.mkdocs.org/) with the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.